prantoc/prantoc/README.md

 and delivering the highest possible quality work.

-- 🌱 I’m currently learning **A lot of things,because everyday I wake up as a noob**
+- 🌱 I’m currently learning **A lot of things, because I think as a dev every day I wake up as a noob**

 - 👯 I’m looking for work or employment **opportunities (remote and relocation)**